All Episodes

 He dabbled in cocaine out there.

-I remember how wonderful it was back in the good old days, folks, to have um a mom in tennis shoes.
+I remember how wonderful it was back in the good old days, folks, to have a mom in tennis shoes.

-How wonderful it was to have a mom in tennis shoes running for the U.S. Senate, Patty Murray.
+Remember how wonderful the year of the woman, how wonderful it was to have a mom in tennis shoes running for the U.S. Senate, Patty Murray.

-Whatever happened to that attitude from the media when you have people like Christine O'Donnell.
+Whatever happened to that attitude from the media when you have people like Christine O'Donnell?

-Which is crazier than dabbling in witchcraft in high school.
+Patty Murray's only background was being an environmentalist wacko, which is crazier than dabbling in witchcraft in high school.

 People that believe a hoax and spread a hoax and cost people money.